denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 signal.
 Consequently, they became a common input interface in a number of early computing platforms.[^42] The MT/ST machine could be considered one of the first personal “word processing” systems in that it combined electromagnetic tape storage with keyboard input.
-Built on a simpler architecture than its supercomputer cousins, the machine used a single tape reading and writing mechanism.
-An advertisement in the American Bar Association Journal, circa 1966, called it the $10,000 typewriter, “worth every penny.”
 Where typists previously had to stop and erase every mistake, the IBM MT/ST setup allowed them to “backspace, retype, and keep going.”
 Mistakes could be corrected in place, on magnetic tape, “where all typing is recorded and played back correctly at incredible speed.”[^43]

 Despite its advantages, MT/ST architecture inherited the problem of legibility from its predecessors.
 Information stored on tape was still invisible to the typist.
-In addition to being encoded, electric alphabets were written in magnetic domains and polarities, which lay beyond human sense.[^44] One therefore had to verify input against stored quantities to ensure correspondence.
+In addition to being encoded, electric alphabets were written in magnetic domains and polarities, which lay beyond human sense.[^44] One had to verify input against stored quantities to ensure correspondence.
 But the stored quantity could be checked only by transforming it into yet another inscription.
 To verify what was stored the operator was forced to redouble the original inscription, in a process that was prone to error, because storage media could not be accessed directly without specialized instruments.[^45]

-Users of the Mark III Calculator were also asked to input quantities several times over.
-Another class of solutions involved making the magnetic mark more apparent.
-For example, Youngquist and Hanes described their 1962 magnetic reader as
+Another class of solutions to the legibility problem involved making the magnetic mark more apparent.
+A pair of American inventors described their 1962 magnetic reader as "a device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
+They wrote:

-> [...] a device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form.
-Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
+> Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
 For example, this has been a major factor in hampering sales efforts at substituting magnetic recording tape and card equipment for punched tape and card equipment which presently is dominant in automatic digital data-handling systems.
 Although magnetic recording devices are faster and more troublefree, potential customers have often balked at losing the ability to check recorded information visually.
 It has been suggested that the information be printed in ink alongside the magnetic signals, but this vitiates major competitive advantages of magnetic recording sheet material, e.g., ease in correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc.[^46]

+The magnetic reader was supposed to address the loss of visual acuity.
 The magnetic reader consisted of two hinged plates [Figure 3].
-Youngquist and Hanes proposed to fill its covers with a transparent liquid that would host “visible, weakly ferromagnetic crystals.”
+The inventors proposed to fill its covers with a transparent liquid that would host “visible, weakly ferromagnetic crystals.”
 When sandwiched between the plates, a piece of magnetic tape incited the crystal medium, which would in turn reveal the signal’s “visibl[e] outline.”[^47]